PlopesK/Sonic-R/README.md

   Dino Game from Chrome. <br><br>

   This project was created with love for the Sonic franchise, with no intended monetary values.<br>
-  I hope I can still update the project with time, adding new playble characters, new stages, even new mechanics!<br><br>
+  I hope I can still update the project with time, adding new playble characters, new stages, even new mechanics!<br>

  <h2> 🟦 How to Play 🟦 </h2>
  Press any key in your keyboard or click the screen to jump! <br><br>
- Pay attention to enemies position to be sure that you're safe and focus on surpassing your highscore!<br><br>
+ Pay attention to enemies position to be sure that you're safe and focus on surpassing your highscore!<br>

  <h2> 💠 Tips 💠 </h2>